CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 **Important Note:**

-If WebhookUrl field of the body is specified than the following requests will be sent to the provided URL (Maximum 5 attempts with 5 seconds timeout for a single request and 1 second delay between retries) All keys and values of the webhook payloads are strings.
+If WebhookUrl field of the body is specified then the following requests will be sent to the provided URL (Maximum 5 attempts with 5 seconds timeout for a single request and 1 second delay between retries) All keys and values of the webhook payloads are strings.
 Samples of data being sent:

 1- When wallet is activated:
 ```javascript